carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 questions:
 -  "What is a raster dataset?"
 -  "How do I read and plot raster data in Python?"
--  "How can I handle missing values for a raster?"
+-  "How can I handle missing values?"

 objectives:
 -  "Describe the fundamental attributes of a raster dataset."
 -  "Explore raster attributes and metadata using Python."
 -  "Read rasters into Python using the `rioxarray` package."
--  "Visualize single-/multi- band raster data."
+-  "Visualize single/multi-band raster data."

 keypoints:
 - "One can use `rioxarray.open_rasterio()` to read raster data"